protieusz/Maximus/README.md

 Closed source keyboard for now.

 Inspired by Ieneko42c by daraku__neko.
 Extra 2 mouse button keys are added as backup even though Azoteq can do gestures.
-65mm trackpad makes a bid difference compared to Ieneko42c 43mm trackpad.
+65mm trackpad makes a big difference compared to Ieneko42c 43mm trackpad.
 Operation is much smoother.
 Keyboard is powered by Raspberry Pico RP2040, smd soldered to the pcb.
 Diodes are also smd solder.

 Full Production Pictures